ahmedsadman/blog-articles/cle4lswbh000008jqegp8dzk8.md

 ## What is JWT?

-JWT (JSON Web Token) is a **stateless** token containing user information, **encrypted** using public-private cryptography.
+JWT (JSON Web Token) is a **stateless** token containing user information, **signed** using public-private cryptography.
 Anyone can decrypt the data, but only the owner can encrypt it.
 As such, an intruder cannot modify the token information without knowing the private key.

 A JWT token looks like this